-- To impart knowledge on working and classification of DC machines; determination of their characteristics and methods of speed control of motors. - To estimate the various losses taking place in DC machines and to study the different testing methods to arrive at their performance. - To familiarize the constructional details, the principle of operation, prediction of performance, the methods of testing the transformers and three phase transformer connections.
+- To relate the concepts of electromechanical energy conversion principles to working of electrical machines. - To impart knowledge on working and classification of DC machines; determination of their characteristics and methods of speed control of motors. - To estimate the various losses taking place in DC machines and to study the different testing methods to arrive at their performance. - To familiarize the constructional details, the principle of operation, prediction of performance, the methods of testing the transformers and three phase transformer connections.

-MODULE I ELECTROMECHANICAL ENERGY CONVERSION SYSTEMS
+MODULE I ELECTROMECHANICAL ENERGY CONVERSION 8 SYSTEMS